alisw/AliPhysics/PWGLF/FORWARD/analysis2/sim/README.md

   tell.
 * `Merge.jdl.in`: Skeleton for intermediate merging JDL.
 This is used for both QA and AOD filtering.
+* `OCDBConfig.C`: Set-up specific storage locations for simulation and reconstruction.
+It defines the global object ocdbCfg which is used in the `Simulate.C` and `Reconstruct.C` scripts.
 * `QA.C`: QA train set-up.
 Derived from `QAtrainsim.C` but
   modified to automatically get GRP parameters from OCDB using the script `GRP.C` and set-up the train accordingly.
 Also, selection of